LivingRobotSwarms/LivingRobotSwarms1.github.io/index.md

 ## FAQ

 ### What's new here?
 [**The first xenobots**](https://cdorgs.github.io/) paper was, at heart, a proof of principle that living robots exist, and that AI can design them to do simple things.
-This second paper shows new steps we've taken towards making these useful tools.
+This second paper investigates additional features and capabilities that could be incorporated into future living robots so that they may one day become useful machines.
 <br>

 ### Why robot swarms?